Conda for Tool Dependencies¶

 3. What is required to make use of this?
 Any specific packages, Galaxy revision, OS version, etc.?¶

-Conda packages should work on all compatible operating systems with glibc version 2.5 or newer (this includes Centos 5).
-We will most likely switch soon to glibc version 2.12 as a minimum requirement (this includes CentOS 6).
-So all packages will run on all *nix operating systems newer than 2007.
+Conda packages should work on all compatible operating systems with glibc version 2.12 or newer (this includes Centos 6).
+So all packages will run on all major *nix operating systems newer than 2007.

 4. If I have Conda enabled, what do I need to do to install tools using it?
 For example, how can I install the latest Trinity?
 And how will I know the dependencies are installed?¶